pulamusic/jekyll-base/_posts/2019-09-19-creating-a-search-function.md

 I could also try creating a [Google custom search engine](https://learn.cloudcannon.com/jekyll/google-custom-search-engine/) for the site.
 This looks like it may be a simple procedure.
 * **NOTE**: It was dead simple.
 Let me upload this to see if it works.
 If so, I can style it a bit.
+* Ha, It works!
+In fact, searching for "JavaScript" led to me finding multiple files on algorithms I had forgotten.
+Cool stuff.
+* Let me

 What I really needed to have done is pay a little more attention to the categories for each post.
 I currently have [76 posts in the "coding" category](https://pulamusic.github.io/jekyll-base//categoryview/#coding), which really doesn't help if I want to find the three or four posts that list JavaScript algorithms, for instance.